City of Canberra (aircraft): Aircraft

-The City of Canberra, registered VH-OJA, named after Australia's capital city, was the first Boeing 747-400 delivered to Qantas.
+The City of Canberra, registered VH-OJA and named after Australia's capital city, was the first Boeing 747-400 delivered to Qantas.
 It was not modified for the flight in any way – such as by the installation of extra fuel tanks – but some items of equipment were removed from the galleys and cargo compartments to save weight.

 Record-breaking flight

 The 747-438 took 20 hours and 9 minutes to fly a distance of 9,720 nautical miles (18,001 km) from London Heathrow to Sydney.
 The elapsed time was six minutes longer than the quickest non-stop England to Australia flight, which was made by an Avro Vulcan of the Royal Air Force in 1961.
 The City of Canberra set a record for the longest un-refuelled flight by a commercial aircraft, as the Vulcan was a military aircraft and had to be refuelled in flight several times while flying from RAF Scampton to RAAF Base Richmond near Sydney.

-Of interest is that the very same aircraft temporarily held the record for the shortest ever 747 flight: in March 2015, the City of Canberra flew from Sydney Kingsford-Smith airport to Illawarra Regional Airport, Shellharbour, with a flight time of 12 minutes.
-This record (shortest 747 flight) now belongs to the last British Airways Boeing 747-400 still painted in the original BOAC livery.
+City of Canberra also set the record for the shortest ever 747 flight.
+In March 2015, it flew from Sydney to Shellharbour with a flight time of 12 minutes.
+This record was beaten by a British Airways 747-400 that made a nine minute flight from Cardiff to MOD St Athan in November 2019.

-Subsequent service
+Subsequent history

+Service with Qantas

-City of Canberra remained in service with Qantas until January 2015, when it was retired as part of the draw-down of the airline's fleet of 747s.
-The last commercial flight was from Johannesburg to Sydney.
-It was subsequently donated to the Historical Aircraft Restoration Society at the Illawarra Regional Airport via a delivery flight on 8 March 2015.
+The City of Canberra remained in service with Qantas until January 2015, when it was retired as part of the draw-down of the airline's fleet of 747s.
+While in service with Qantas, the aircraft operated more than 13,000 flights, and carried more than three million passengers.
+Its last passenger-carrying flight was from Johannesburg to Sydney on 13–14 January 2015.

+Leased by Ansett

+In October 1994, VH-OJA was wet leased by Qantas' then-main domestic competitor Ansett after its Boeing 747-300, VH-INH, was damaged while landing at Sydney Airport.
+Another Qantas 747, VH-OJL, was also leased by Ansett to cover VH-INH's flights while it was repaired.

+Final flight

+The aircraft was subsequently donated to the Historical Aircraft Restoration Society at Shellharbour Airport via a delivery flight on 8 March 2015.
 Pilots trained on simulators for the landing and reduced the aircraft's weight including reducing the tyre pressure to 120 pounds per square inch from the typical 208, and carrying 25,400 litres of fuel, versus the maximum of 217,000 litres.

-Ongoing display
+Public display

-The City of Canberra aircraft was placed on public display after a short period of decommissioning.
-On a tour of the Historical Aircraft Restoration Society at the Shellharbour Airport, members of the public can board the inside of the plane.
+The City of Canberra was placed on public display after a short period of decommissioning.
+On a tour of the Historical Aircraft Restoration Society at Shellharbour Airport, members of the public can board the inside of the aircraft.
+Visitors to the aircraft can carry out such activities as going through the pre-departure checklist with a pilot, making announcements over the PA system, and arming and cross-checking the doors.